example42/psick/docs/vagrant.md

         vagrant plugin install vagrant-vbguest
         vagrant plugin install vagrant-hostmanager
         vagrant plugin install vagrant-triggers
+        vagrant plugin install pe_build # On Vagrant environments where Puppet Enterprise is used

 The Vagrant steps are basically what's done by the setup script (you may have to run it as privileged used):